GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 mosquitto -c c:\mosquitto\configuration.conf -v </p>

 # 5. Conclusion
 <p align = "justify"> Hopefully you now have a very basic, but working device utilising MQTT communication and a project that did not cost you hours of your time figuring out why something doesn't work.
-You can analyse the code provided by me or look into the links provided by me to find out more and go from there. </p>
+You can analyse the code or look into the provided links to find out more and go from there. </p>